hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

   I don't see how a worker could use 100gallons of water in the slightest.
 Maybe 2-10 accounting for water fountains, sinks, and restrooms - but not 100.
 Therefore, I do not believe that the total water usage is accurate.

-  However, there was another group which was completely separate from us, and reached a very similar final answer
+  However, there was another group which was completely separate from us, and reached a very similar final answer.
+This leads me to believe that our reasoning and final answer are sound considering the information we were provided.
 - # Conclusion